Skip to content

 Along with the obvious: romance, Tuscany, love, think long-tail keyword.

 A long-tail keyword is a more specific keyword.
 In addition to the basics, like romance, include ‘love in Tuscan,’ ‘romance Italian style.’
-Maybe even something like, ‘love and wine and romance in Tuscany.’
+It might even be something like ‘love and wine and romance in Tuscany.’

 You get the idea, elaborate.
-But, always make your keywords relevant to your book.
+However, always use keywords relevant to your book.

-After you have at least 10-15, go to Amazon and input just the beginning of ROMANCE in the search box.
+After you have at least 10 to 15, go to Amazon and enter just the beginning of ‘ROMANCE’ in the search box.
 In the drop-down box that appears, what key phrases does Amazon bring up?

 When I did it, I was given: